nvme978/twitch_experiments/README.md

 ```

 ## Usage Server
-Before running this sample, you will need to set four configuration fields at the top of index.js:
+Before running this sample, you will need to set siz configuration fields in your .env:

 1. TWITCH_CLIENT_ID - This is the Client ID of your registered application.
 You can register a new application at [https://dev.twitch.tv/dashboard/apps]
 2. TWITCH_CLIENT_SECRET - This is the secret generated for you when you register your application, do not share this.
 In a production environment, it is STRONGLY recommended that you do not store application secrets on your file system or in your source code.
 3. SESSION_SECRET -  This is the secret Express session middleware uses to sign the session ID cookie.
 4. CALLBACK_URL - This is the callback URL you supply when you register your application.
 To run this sample locally use [http://localhost:3000/auth/twitch/callback]
+5. TWITCH_WEBHOOK_BASE_URL - Base URL of where you want the Twitch webhooks to be received.
+6. PORT - Port where you want to run your server.

 Optionally, you may modify the requested scopes when the /auth/twitch route is defined.